pytorch/android-demo-app/ViT4MNIST/README.md

 python convert_deit.py
 ```

-This will generate the scripted model named `fbdeit.pt`, which can also be downloaded [here](https://drive.google.com/file/d/1CN5BCYPh78uT2GCEobcOMtk5HSX3qe1x/view?usp=sharing).
+This will generate the quantized scripted model named `fbdeit.pt`, which can also be downloaded [here](https://drive.google.com/file/d/1CN5BCYPh78uT2GCEobcOMtk5HSX3qe1x/view?usp=sharing).
+Note that the quantization code in the script reduces the model size from 346MB to 89MB.

 To train and convert your own DeiT model on ImageNet, first follow the instructions under Data Preparation and Training at the [DeiT repo](https://github.com/facebookresearch/deit), then simply run the following code after `model` is trained:
 ```